Ballard High School

 Ballard School Nurse

-BHS Nurse Beth Guynes!
+Ballard HS Nurse Beth Guynes!

 Beth Guynes and dogs

 Hello!
 My name is Beth Guynes and I am the full time school nurse at Ballard High School.
 I have been a nurse since 1998.
 My nursing background is in Public Health Field Nursing and Community Health Nursing.
-I’m passionate about health teaching and about connecting families and students to available resources.
-I’m committed to providing health care that supports classroom attendance, inclusion and a safe learning environment for everyone.
-Please feel free to reach out to me with any questions or concerns!
+I am passionate about health teaching and about connecting families and students to available resources.
+I am committed to providing health care that supports classroom attendance, inclusion and a safe learning environment for everyone.
+In my free time I enjoy weaving, reading and playing board games with my 4 kids.
+I’m looking forward to a great year ahead!

 Beth Guynes BSN RN (she/her)